Chapter 6:

 “Harua’s always said that we were good enough to never have to stop doing this,” Ren says.
 “But really, that’s unrealistic.
 Everything ends eventually.”

 He pauses, jaw tightening.
-The music tinkles softly, and Hakaze hums along as she waits for him to finish calculating what he wants to say.
+The music tinkles softly, like snowflakes on their shoulders, and Hakaze hums along as she waits for him to finish calculating what he wants to say.

 “Part of achieving something incredible is knowing when you’ve outstayed your welcome.”